Xilinx/ml-suite/README.md

 3. [Install git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation)

+**TEMPORARY NOTE:**
+If you are evaluating on AWS, the binaries we have included support the latest Amazon Shell
+`DSA name:       xilinx_aws-vu9p-f1-04261818_dynamic_5_0`
+The Xilinx ml-suite AMI was bundled for an older shell
+For this reason, if you are starting your evaluation today, it is best to begin from the FPGA Developer AMI:
 If you are using the [AWS EC2 F1 FPGA DEVELOPER AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) the following steps are necessary to setup the drivers:
 1. `git clone https://github.com/aws/aws-fpga.git`
 2. `cd aws-fpga`
 3. `source sdaccel_setup.sh`

+You can avoid disk space problems on the FPGA DEVELOPER AMI by creating an instance with more than the default 70G of storage, or by resizing the /swapfile to something less than 35G.

-Once your environment is set up, take a look at some of the command line tutorials and Jupyter Notebooks here:
+**Once your environment is set up, take a look at some of the command line tutorials and Jupyter Notebooks here:**
 - [Tutorials][]